What is Digital Forensics? What are the Types of Digital Forensics?

 What is Digital Forensics?

-Digital forensics, also known as computer forensics, is a forensic science subset that identifies, preserves, and analyzes digital evidence for legal proceedings.
+Digital forensics, also known as computer forensics, is a forensic science subset that identifies, analyzes, and preserves digital evidence for legal proceedings.
 It applies investigative methods to extract evidence from devices like computers, mobile phones, and networks.
 Its primary goal is to uncover cybercrimes and aid in the prosecution of individuals involved in such activities.
+It is used so that the criminals who got to get away a hundred years ago don’t get to anymore!

 Types of Digital Forensics